 Building an IGLOO for sustainable health and wellbeing

-A shared responsibility for health and wellbeing at work is essential for any programme of activities to succeed.
-Developed through our work conducted in collaboration with Professor Karina Nielsen at the University of Sheffield and Professor Fehmidah Munir at the Loughborough University, the IGLOO framework provides clarity on the roles and responsibilities at five levels:
+Developed through our work conducted in collaboration with Professor Karina Nielsen at the University of Sheffield and Professor Fehmidah Munir at the Loughborough University, led by our co-Managing Partner, Professor Jo Yarker, to improve return to work, the framework can be used to address a broad range of work and health challenges.

-• Individual – Taking action to maintain your own health and voice the support you need
+- Individual – Taking action to maintain your own health and voice the support you need

-• Group – Support from colleagues
+- Group – Support from colleagues

-• Leader – Support from line managers and equipping them to manage risks
+- Leader – Support from line managers and equipping them to manage risks

-• Organisation – Developing supportive policies and practices to improve wellbeing at work
+- Organisation – Developing supportive policies and practices to improve wellbeing at work

 IGLOO Toolkits for sustainable return to work